 Going to see a superhero movie is now at the level of what horse racing or baseball used to be.
 Pretty much everyone has seen the latest DC or Marvel film, and tons of millennials have chosen a superhero Netflix show to follow.
 We’re just obsessed.

-Ages ago (it was really on 2014) I read an article by then “Grantland” (RIP) Editor in Chief, Bill Simmons—now founder and EOC of “The Ringer”—who wrote “The Action Hero Championship Belt”.
+Ages ago (it was really on 2014) I read an article by then “Grantland” (RIP) Editor in Chief, Bill Simmons—now founder, Editor in Chief and CEO of “The Ringer”—who wrote “The Action Hero Championship Belt”.
 The article compared actors in action-films as if there was a championship belt to be assigned.
 In wrestling, if you win a championship belt, you keep it until you lose it.
 So it is with the action star belt holder, so it will be in this article.

-In the article Simmons assigns which actor won the belt in what year, and how long they kept it for.
-For example, Steve McQueen started off the era of action-film championship holders from 1968-1973 before Clint Eastwood overtook him until 1980.
+In the article, Simmons assigns which actor won the belt in what year, and how long they kept it for.
+For example, Steve McQueen started off the era of action-film championship holders from 1968-1973 before Clint Eastwood overtook him, holding the belt until 1980.

 I often find myself thinking in terms of who owns the Championship Belt—whether it’s Oscar hosts, rap albums, Disneyland rides, and of course, Superhero movies.

 Saying who owns the Championship Belt is different that ranking which Superhero films are best.
 Ranking means looking into the substance of the film alone, taking stock at the narrative, the cast, the payout of the film, etc. Saying who has the championship belt for superhero films entails a different way of viewing the movies, so I created a couple of rules.